RoninDojo/RoninDojo/Ronin-UI-Guide.md

 # Ronin UI Guide

+This guide is out of date and needs to be updated!
+If you are testing please see section 5.

 Get your Dojo running in a few easy steps!
 Once setup, simply enter `ronin.sh` into the Terminal anytime to manage your System, Dojo, or other features using the Ronin UI.

 Please report any issues that you are having.
 Thank you for trying Ronin UI!